Fluorescence-Tools/quest/README.md

 [![DOI for citing LabelLib](https://img.shields.io/badge/DOI-10.1016%2Fj.sbi.2016.11.012-blue.svg)](https://doi.org/10.1016/j.sbi.2016.11.012)
 > Dimura, M., Peulen, T.O., Hanke, C.A., Prakash, A., Gohlke, H. and Seidel, C.A., 2016.
 Quantitative FRET studies and integrative modeling unravel the structure and dynamics of biomolecular systems.
 Current opinion in structural biology, 40, pp.163-185.

+# Contribute

+To improve our dye models we need a larger set of experimental data.
+If you are interested in using, and improving experimental coarse- grained dye models for integrative modelling.
+Independently if you are a developer of not, you can contribute by

+* assembling more experimental data
+* improve the documentation

+If you are interested, sign up on GitHub, contact the developers, and put a star on this project.

 # Info